Nongonococcal Infectious Arthritis Medication

 Ceftriaxone (Rocephin)

-Third-generation cephalosporin with broad-spectrum gram-negative activity; lower efficacy against gram-positive organisms; higher efficacy against resistant organisms.
-Arrests bacterial growth by binding to one or more penicillin-binding proteins.
+Ceftriaxone is a third-generation cephalosporin with broad-spectrum gram-negative activity; it has lower efficacy against gram-positive organisms and higher efficacy against resistant organisms.
+It arrests bacterial growth by binding to 1 or more penicillin-binding proteins (PBPs).

-Active against S epidermidis.
-To avoid toxicity, the current recommendation is to assay vancomycin trough levels after third dose drawn 0.5 h prior to next dosing.
-Dose adjustment possible in renal impairment.
-Base adjustment on CrCl.
+Vancomycin is active against Staphylococcus epidermidis.
+To avoid toxicity, the current recommendation is to assay vancomycin trough levels after the third dose in a sample drawn 0.5 hours before the next dose.
+Dose adjustment is possible in patients with renal impairment; the adjustment should be based on creatinine clearance.

 Antitubercular agents